top of page

 Vision

-Language and Culture
+Language and Spiritual Cultivation

 Bringing Sanskrit to Life

-The Purpose of śabda-vidyā
+The Purpose of Śabda-vidyā

 Śabda is one of the Sanskrit words meaning “sound” and, by extension, “word,” “speech,” or “language.”
-This intrinsic connection between sound and language highlights the deeply oral nature of Sanskrit culture.
+This semantic connection between sound and language highlights the deeply oral nature of Sanskrit culture.
 Unlike Classical Chinese, for example, Sanskrit is fundamentally a language that is meant to be voiced and heard aloud.

 anantapāraṃ kila śabdaśāstraṃ svalpaṃ tathāyur bahavaś ca vighnāḥ |